glapointe7/CaterpillarTubePricing/CodeBook.md

 #### tube.csv
 This file contains information on tube assemblies, which are the primary focus of the competition.
 Tube Assemblies are made of multiple parts.
 The main piece is the tube which has a specific diameter, wall thickness, length, number of bends and bend radius.
 Either end of the tube (End A or End X) typically has some form of end connection allowing the tube assembly to attach to other features.
 Special tooling is typically required for short end straight lengths (end_a_1x, end_a_2x refer to if the end length is less than 1 times or 2 times the tube diameter, respectively).
 Other components can be permanently attached to a tube such as bosses, brackets or other custom features.

 Note: there is no tube assembly TA-19491.
+Also, if there is no bend, then the bend radius is set to 0.

 Source of images: [https://www.kaggle.com/c/caterpillar-tube-pricing/data](https://www.kaggle.com/c/caterpillar-tube-pricing/data)
 <img src="Images/tube1.png" alt="Drawing" style="width: 500px;"/> <br /><br />